What we know about Selling Sunset season 4

 Will all the cast return for Selling Sunset season 4?

-While we would love to see all the girls back in action, it sounds like series three could be the end for some of the OG – Maya Vander previously hinted the current series could be her last.
+While we would love to see all the girls back in action, it sounds like season three could be the end for some of the OG cast – Maya Vander previously hinted the current series could be her last.

 The Miami-based real estate agent has been commuting between Florida and the Los Angeles set of Selling Sunset while the show has been produced, but implied that it’s getting too much for her and her young family.